 “Hello, please send me your high offer!
 Regards”

-By this stage, I’d already had some back and forth email discussions with close friends, wondering what exactly could have happened.
-I also contacted my web host company, ICDSoft, asking them to help.
-They were the ones who sold me the domain name after all.
+By this stage I’d had some back and forth email discussions with close friends, wondering what exactly could have happened.
+I also contacted my web host, ICDSoft, asking for help.
+They originally sold me the domain name.
 Shouldn’t they have informed me?

-This is when I found a disturbing support ticket, posted in my web host support panel.
+This is when I found a disturbing ticket in my web host support panel.
 It was supposedly from me, addressed to ICDSoft’s support team, and was created on November 20th, the exact date of my departure from the UK.
-It read the following:
+It read:

 “Subject: Davidairey.com Transfer